Analida's Ethnic Spoon

 Recaito: This is the ingredient used in many Latin soups, stews and black beans with rice.

-Sofrito: You need to have this base ingredient for Latin style beans and shredded chicken.
+Sofrito: You need this base ingredient for Latin-style dishes, such as beans and shredded chicken.

 Top tips for perfect arroz con pollo